microsoft/MLOS/MAINTAINING.md

     ```

     > Once this is done, the rules in [`.github/workflows/devcontainer.yml`](./.github/workflows/devcontainer.yml) will automatically publish the wheels to [pypi](https://pypi.org/project/mlos-core/) and tagged docker images to ACR.
+    > \
+    > Note: This may fail if the version number is already published to pypi, in which case start from the beginning.